Levee Challenge 2021-2022

 - 01 February - 31 March 2022

-Are you a university MSc or PhD student and are you interested in technical training and civil, hydraulic and geotechnical engineering?
-Join next year's Levee Challenge.
+Are you a master's student and interested in technical training and civil, hydraulic and geotechnical engineering?
+Join the second edition of the Levee Challenge.

 Climate change affects 2 Seas Region